Custom service desks

 startChat() {

-// This code will communicate with the SD to start the chat and is expected to eventually result in
+// This code communicates with the SD to start the chat and is expected to eventually result in

 // "callback.agentJoined" being called when an agent is available and "callback.sendMessageToUser"